M-Th 7:30 AM - 4:15 PM

 The role of the Building Division is to enforce the provisions of the Building Code.
 The intent and purpose of the Building Code is to establish the minimum requirements to safeguard the public safety, health and general welfare, through affordability, structural strength, means of egress facilities, stability, sanitation, light and ventilation, energy conservation and safety to life and property from fire and other hazards attributed to the built environment.

 The Building Division reviews construction documents and issues permits for the erection, and alteration, demolition and moving of buildings and structures, inspects the properties for which such permits have been issued and enforces the provisions of the Building Code.

 Registration for the Earthquake Brace and Bolt program will take place from January 23, 2017 to February 23, 2018.

-Active Construction Permit (as of OCTOBER 03, 2018) View all active construction permits
+Active permits list as of (November 15, 2018) View all active construction permits

 Frequently Asked Questions

 A handbook for construction regulations in the Southwest Monterey Hills

 Quick Reference Guide to Alterations and Additions to an Existing Single-Family Home